percona/xtradb-cluster-tutorial/instructions/README.rst

 Build your environment with the Vagrantfile.master_slave and ms-setup.pl scripts::

 	ln -sf Vagrantfile.master_slave Vagrantfile
-	vagrant up --provider=<virtualbox|aws>
+	vagrant up --provider=<virtualbox|aws> # use 'provision' instead of 'up' on subsequent runs ./ms-setup.pl
-	[vagrant provision to 'fix' existing nodes]
-	./ms-setup.pl

-Once this is done follow the instructions in <Migrate Master Slave To Cluster.rst>.
+Once this is done follow the instructions in Migrate Master Slave To Cluster.rst.

 PXC Topics